-What Level of Data Encryption Does Your Business Need?
+ToggleWhat Level of Data Encryption Does Your Business Need?

-party servers), protecting your valuable data is paramount.
+party servers), reliable data protection is paramount.

-In the most basic terms, encryption is a procedure that renders your data unreadable to everyone except authorized users ”“ those that hold the necessary keyto read it.
+In the most basic terms, encryption is a procedure that renders your data unreadable to everyone except authorized users — those that hold the necessary key to read it.

 Of course, it’s a lot more complex than that.
 Not all of the high-level concepts need to be mastered, but the basic principles should be grasped.
 When it comes to understanding the many types of data encryption, there are a few terms you must be familiar with.